×

 As different tyre models will outline different markings based on the car brand that receives the model, it is important to outline the different symbols for the tyre markings:

 If your OE tyres are below the legal tread depth limit of 1.6mm (UK), you should instantly change your tyres.
-To check your tyre’s tread depth, one recommended method is taking a 20p coin and place it in-between the main grooves of the tyre.
+To check your tyre’s tread depth, one recommended method is taking a 20p coin and place it between the main grooves of the tyre.
 If you can see the outer band of the coin, the tyre may be below the legal limit.

 Subscribe to our newsletter for the latest EV, Performance, SUV & 4x4 content